 The treatment for advanced melanoma is complicated and is rapidly changing.
-Many emerging treatments are available only through participation in clinical trials.
+Some emerging treatments may be available only through participation in clinical trials.
 There are multiple settings in which you can receive excellent treatment for your cancer.

 Talk to your doctor about the full range of new and developing therapies.
 You can always get a second opinion.